bensonchoyintuitas/intuitas_knowledgebase/docs/level_1.md

 # Level 1 - Enterprise-level architecture
 [Return to home](README.md)

-This section describes enterprise-wide and cross-domain data and data platform architecture concepts.
+This section builds on the Level 0 - Enterprise and Strategic Context to describe enterprise-wide and cross-domain data and data platform architecture concepts.

+## Why It Matters

+Establishing a clear enterprise-wide, cross-domain design—the “town plan” for data—ensures that platform architecture, capabilities, and investments are purposefully coordinated across the organisation.

+This reduces duplication, enables shared infrastructure, and is critical to building a scalable, interoperable, and sustainable data platform aligned with the organisation’s long-term vision.

 <br>